Trey Mancini Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Mets pitching staff ranks 21st in MLB.

-- The Mets have the 24th-ranked team ERA among all league pitching staffs (4.68).
+- The Mets' 4.70 team ERA ranks 24th across all league pitching staffs.

-- The Mets rank 25th in baseball in home runs surrendered (65 total, 1.4 per game).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (68 total, 1.4 per game).

-- His last time out came on Wednesday against the Tampa Bay Rays, when the righty threw six innings, surrendering one earned run while allowing three hits.
+- In his last time out on Wednesday, the righty threw six innings against the Tampa Bay Rays, giving up one earned run while surrendering three hits.

-- In eight games this season, the 30-year-old has put up an ERA of 3.77, with 11.5 strikeouts per nine innings.
-Opponents are batting .224 against him.
+- The 30-year-old has an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
+Opponents have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.